 A kitchen witch believes the kitchen is the heart and soul of the home and the perfect place to incorporate magic and cook with love.

-They frequently include witchcraft into their meals and devote large amounts of their attention and time to the food or concoctions they prepare.
+They frequently include witchcraft in their meals and devote large amounts of their attention and time to the food or concoctions they prepare.
 These witches are incredibly concerned about the quality of the ingredients and believe the kitchen is a sacred space.

 A kitchen witch’s energy and strength exist in their emotional intentions placed into their food and spellwork.
 This intensity can sometimes be a little overwhelming.